-But not long after taking power their revolutionary democracy ideology, which is dependent on the concept of “if you are not with me then you are against me” proved itself to be wrong.
+But not long after taking power their revolutionary democracy ideology, which is dependent on the concept of “if you are not with me then you are against me,” proved itself to be wrong.
 Ethiopian professionals began leaving their country for their independent thinking was not welcomed by the regime.

-Even those higher institutions and universities known for actively involving in politics and socio economic development of the country decided to keep quit because they saw many of their professors and students thrown to jails.
+Higher institutions and universities known for actively involving in politics and socio economic development of the country decided to keep quit because they saw many of their professors and students thrown to jails.

 Likewise in the economic front, the implementation of free market in Ethiopia was nothing but fake.
 Any independent business outsmarting business as usual has been target by the hardliners in the regime.
 During a recent radio interview, we heard from the once successful entrepreneur Ermis Amelga, how his real estate project for the middle income was hijacked by a certain colonel affiliated with the hardliners in the regime.

 This is the regime and the party the new prime minister of Ethiopia is coming from.
-But why did he get acceptance by the majority and managed to silence those bloody and destructive protests?
+But why did he get acceptance of the majority and managed to silence those bloody and destructive protests?
 That is a million dollar question.

 In my view many Ethiopians including me put their trust on Prime Minister Abiy for at least three reasons:

 - As he is only 41, Abiy is not part of that generation who came to power killing their brothers and seeing their brothers killed because of ideological difference.
-If happens to be genuine, which I believe, his speeches show that he has a different think from what the party calls, ‘our line (Mesmer)’.
+If happens to be genuine, which I believe, his speeches show that he has a different thinking from what the party calls, ‘our line (Mesmer)’.

 - Unlike the previous Prime Minister Hailemariam, Abiy didn’t come to power by accident.
-After the killings of hundreds of Oromo protesters by the military, it was clear that his party, which is one of the four members of the coalition – the Oromo Peoples’ Democratic Organization (OPDO) – was in aggressively struggle with the hardliners in the coalition who vow to sustain the statuesque.
+After the killings of hundreds of Oromo protesters by the military, it was clear that his party, which is one of the four members of the coalition – the Oromo Peoples’ Democratic Organization (OPDO) – was aggressively struggling with the hardliners in the coalition who vow to sustain the statuesque.

-On the contrary those who don’t buy into this optimism about the future of Ethiopia under Prime Minsiter Abiy argue that he is nothing but a new generation of revolutionary democrat who is playing the same old rotten drama of the regime.
-They say he is still under the control of the hardliners in the coalition specifically the Tigray People Liberation Front (TPLF).
+On the contrary those who don’t buy into this optimism about the future of Ethiopia under Prime Minsiter Abiy, argue that he is nothing but a new generation of revolutionary democrat who is playing the same old rotten drama of the regime.
+They say he is still under the control of the hardliners in the coalition specifically, the Tigray People Liberation Front (TPLF).

-Whatever the case might be in my view the demand of the people of Ethiopia for democracy, economic justice, fair treatment and equality have gone too far.
-It will be suicidal for the regime and the hardliners within the regime, who are already corrupt and already alienated from the mass, to think and attempt to take back this mass struggle.
+Whatever the case might be, in my view the demand of the people of Ethiopia for democracy, economic justice, fair treatment and equality have gone too far.
+It will be suicidal for the regime and the hardliners within the regime, who are already corrupt and alienated from the mass, to think and attempt to take back this mass struggle.

 I suggest they regret and change their course of divide and rule strategy to join their young unifying leader Prime Minister Abiy, at least for the coming two years till the next election.
-It is much better for them to part of the reform by joining the optimism of Ethiopians and their quest for change.
+It is much better for them to be part of the reform by joining the optimism of Ethiopians and their quest for change.

 Wishing all the best for my Ethiopia!